schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Snark

-A mine cutting machine operator joins a mediaeval plaza at a ladder.
+A mine cutting machine operator joins a mediaeval plazan at a ladder.

 ## Vaccination